The Campbell Playhouse (TV series): Campbell Summer Soundstage

-On June 4, 1954, the name of the series was changed to Campbell Summer Soundstage, with filmed episodes, some of which were reruns of episodes of Ford Theatre.
+On June 4, 1954, the name of the series was changed to Campbell Summer Soundstage.
+It reverted back to filmed episodes, some of which were reruns of episodes of Ford Theatre.

 It was a short-lived revival of the television series.
 The series aired reruns of anthology series such as ABC's Gruen Playhouse, (later known as Gruen Guild Theatre), and DuMont's Dramatic Shorts.

-Production notes

-The series was originally filmed live until its second season when it was released on film.